Mission Statement

 ADI publishes art history research and theory concerning lesser known artistic genres, organizes and curates exhibitions, conducts symposia, and provides educational opportunities for young students, resident artists, and visiting scholars specializing in art history.

-ADI also houses the China Trade Paintings Digital Images Archive, in cooperation with participating museums and other collectors of these culturally and artistically significant works.
+ADI also houses The China Trade Paintings Digital Images Archive, in cooperation with participating museums and other collectors of these culturally and artistically significant works.

 Projects and Resources